Buzz Aldrin

 On November 16, 2011, Dr. Aldrin was awarded the Congressional Gold Medal, the nation’s highest civilian honor.
 Along with the other Apollo 11 crew members, Neil Armstrong and Michael Collins.

-And Mercury Seven astronaut, John Glenn, for their important benefaction to society and for blazing the trail of exploration.
+and Mercury Seven astronaut John Glenn for their important contributions to society and for blazing the trail of exploration.

 "Buzz"- The author